Marion Bay, Tasmania: European discovery

 Abel Tasman first anchored just north of a small island in the southern part of this large bay in 1642, and landed in the area he named Frederick Henricx Bay (made up of what is now called Blackman Bay, Marion Bay and North Bay).

 The name Frederick Henry Bay was mistakenly moved to its present location by Captain Tobias Furneaux.
 Subsequently, Frederick Henricx Bay was later named Marion Bay after the Breton navigator Marion du Fresne, who arrived in his ship Mascarin with Marquis de Castries in March 1772.
 Marion recorded that "One sailor found numbers of crayfish, lobsters and huge crabs, and the oysters there are good and abundant".

-Marion's landing is the first recorded sighting and description of the Aboriginal Tasmanians by Europeans.
-One of the Aboriginal men was shot dead by Marion's men.
+Marion's landing is the first recorded sighting and description of the Aboriginal people of Tasmania/lutruwita by Europeans.
+One of the Aboriginal men was shot dead by Marion's men after the Aboriginals turned on them.
 Marion then sailed to New Zealand where he was killed by Māori in the Bay of Islands.